akka/akka/akka-docs/rst/java/http/routing-dsl/directives/websocket-directives/handleWebSocketMessagesForProtocol.rst

 To support several subprotocols, for example at the same path, several instances of ``handleWebSocketMessagesForProtocol`` can be chained using ``~`` as you can see in the below example.

-For more information about the WebSocket support, see :ref:`server-side-websocket-support-scala`.
+For more information about the WebSocket support, see :ref:`server-side-websocket-support-java`.

 Example
 -------